yuvrajshrirame/pwskills-milestones/01-milestone/README.md

 3. **Bike Landing Page**

    > __LIVE LINK:__ [Click Here](https://yuvrajshrirame.github.io/pwskills-milestones/01-milestone/03-futuristic-bike-landing-page/dist/index.html "Open E-Bike Website Project")
    - Description: In this project, I will be creating a landing page for a futursitic bike designs using HTML and Tailwind CSS.
-Tailwind CSS will be used to efficiently style the page and ensure responsiveness.
+Tailwind CSS will be used to efficiently style the page.
    - Technologies: HTML, Tailwind CSS

 4. **NFT Website Landing Page**